Defense

 Share the article

-What are Tethered Drones
+Tethered Drones Definition

-Sometimes called captive drones, tethered drones are uncrewed aerial vehicles (UAVs) that utilize a physical link to provide power.
 In some cases, the physical link is also a conduit for communications and data transfer.
 Typically, the physical connection is in the form of a wire or fiber optic cable.
 This cable has the ground control station at one end and the drone at the other.
 In most cases, the drone is a multirotor system.

-Captive drones come into two varieties: classic drone with a tether module and tethered drones by design.
-Classic drones are off-the-shelf units that have been modified to use a ground power station.
-Tethered drones by design are systems built from the ground up to be fully integrated and compatible units.
-By design systems are optimal as engineers look to maximize compatibility and efficiency among all components during design and testing.
+• Tethered drones by design: these UAvs are made to be optimal for long duration flights.
+Engineers aim to maximize compatibility and efficiency among all components during design and testing.
 Captive by design systems are more persistent and can remain flying for 50 hours.
 In comparison, classic drones with a tether module are typically limited to around 8 hours.

-These systems are broken into tactical, operative, and strategic categories.
-Tactical balloons are the smallest, ranging in length from 1 to 20 meters and climbing to an altitude of 300 meters.
-Next are the operative balloons with a length between 20 and 50 meters and a max height of 1,000 meters.
+• Operative balloons length is comprised between 20 and 50 meters.
+Their usually have a maximum height of 1,000 meters.
 The largest balloons are the strategic class with lengths from 50 to 75 meters and max altitudes of up to 5,000 meters.

-Benefits and Limitations of Tethered Drones
+Tethered Drones Benefits and Limitations

-Aerial surveillance activities require intelligence gathers to maintain their focus.
-Missing the slightest detail in the data collected could have catastrophic consequences.
 For this reason, analysts greatly benefit from the autonomous nature of tethered drones.
 Tethered drones can operate up to 100 meters above the ground.
 The entire operation of the system only requires a single person.

 Elistair Orion 2 tethered UAS flight test

-With such a small logistics footprint, it should come as no surprise that tethered drone systems are rapidly deployable.
-Security personnel can quickly grab the two hardened cases and generator and move to where the drone is needed.
 If the system is already in a vehicle, the process is even faster.
 The speed at which one can deploy tethered drone systems is a significant benefit of the platform.
 Taking the system down when the mission is complete is just as easy as the setup.

-The primary limitations related to tethered drone systems are payload capacity and on-station time compared to captive aerostats.
 The payload options for UAVs are constantly benefiting from innovations and advancements in optics capabilities.
 That being said, there are payload weight limitations that prevent tethered drones from carrying more robust optics packages.
-For example, a standard tethered drone can carry up to 2 kilograms, whereas a strategic captive aerostat could carry up to 3,000 kilograms.

 Tethered drones can remain airborne for 24 hours.
 This is a substantial amount of time to collect information and conduct surveillance operations.
 Aerostats can remain airborne for several days allowing for even greater periods of uninterrupted ISR.

-When comparing captive aerostats to other aerial surveillance platforms, balloons have two primary advantages.
 For end-users looking for long-term coverage of a position, captive balloons can remain on station for months at a time.
 This unmatched duration allows for continuous aerial surveillance.
-Given the height these platforms operate at, targets can be detected at a distance of over 50 kilometers.

 Picture of an aerostat on the ground

-While the benefits of captive aerostats are noteworthy, they have three significant limitations to consider.
-First, these balloons require a considerable commitment of resources.
+• First, these balloons require a considerable commitment of resources.
 In addition to the cost of these platforms, a complete TARS is nearly $9 million, the logistics footprint is substantial.
-Hangers, heavy equipment, vehicles, and storage tanks for lighter than air gases are essential to operating and maintaining captive aerostats.
+Hangers, heavy equipment, vehicles, and storage tanks for lighter-than-air gases are essential for working with tethered aerostat systems.
+These items help in both operating and maintaining the aerostats.

-Finally, the size of captive aerostats also causes their use to be weather dependent.
+• Finally, the size of captive aerostats also causes their use to be weather dependent.
 The shape and size of these systems make them susceptible to weather conditions.
 Wind, air pressure, and rain often make using a balloon impossible.

 Tethered Drone Use Cases

 By their nature, borders are areas prone to conflict and criminal activity.
 The borders of many countries stretch for hundreds, if not thousands, of kilometers.
-The sheer magnitude of a country’s borders often encompasses varied terrain from mountains to water features making these boundaries challenging to monitor.
-Barriers in the form of fences and walls offer some protection and deterrence, but these obstacles are highly ineffective without monitoring.

 The ability for tethered drones to rapidly deploy to an area, especially when mounted on a vehicle, makes them ideally suited for border security.
 Captive drones have seen successful implementation at high traffic areas like checkpoints and in remote and almost inaccessible locations.
 They are also very effective at monitoring large crowds.